Julian-Rgb/face-and-digit-recorginizer-using-Svm-and-Ocr/README.md

 # Face-and-Digit-recorginizer-using-Svm-and-Ocr
-This Repository is made by Group one
+This Repository is made by us
 # Our Group One Name :
 1. Julian Witjaksono_F55120117
 2. Tiara Aurellya Mongi F55120023